-Any serious gamer knows is picky about it and the good ones really want the best gaming headset money can buy.
+Any serious gamer that I know is more than picky about sounds and all they want is best gaming headset money can buy.
 It is one of the most important accessories for a great real-life like gaming experience.
-For those unfamiliar with the word, a gaming headset is usually a combination of quality headphones with attached microphone.
-The increasing number of gamers all around the world demands more sophisticated devices featuring the latest tech.
-Besides a powerful PC, fast gaming router and a cutting edge mouse/gaming keyboard, today's gamer needs a proper gaming headset.
+For those unfamiliar with the word, if any, a gaming headset is usually a killer combination of quality headphones with attached microphone.
+The increasing number of gamers around the world demands more sophisticated devices featuring the latest tech.
+Besides a powerful PC, fast gaming router and a cutting edge mouse/gaming keyboard, today's gamer needs a quality sounds as well.
 It can be the difference between life and death - image that you can't hear the enemy approaching in Counter Strike?
 Imagine that you can't hear the direction they are coming from.
 Terrible, isn't it?

 You can't ignore the fact that fit and ergonomics play an important role when choosing a headset that works for you as well.
 Some people prefer in-ear drivers but they usually can not deliver true surround sound and might get uncomfortable after a while.
 A good fit is very important if you spent more than a few hours a day playing games, especially first person shooters.